starsite/FileMaker-Swift/README.md

  - - -

 ### Find request
 This example shows an "or" request.
-Set the payload from a `UITextField` (or hardcode a query, like this) and pass it as a parameter.
+Set your payload from a `UITextField` (or hardcode a query, like this) and pass it as a parameter.

 ```swift
     var payload = ["query": [